top of page

 q&a page 8

-345) Q: What is the general rule regarding brushing ones teeth on shabbos ?
-What preparations can be made in order to brush ones teeth ?
+345) Q: What is the general rule regarding brushing ones teeth on shabbos?

 Toothpaste may not be used according to Rav Moshe Feinstein Zatzal ( Igros Moshe Orach Chaim Vol. 1 Siman 112) and most contemporary Ashkenazic Poskim.
 (See Shu"t Tzitz Eliezer Vol. 7:30:8.
 See also Shemiras Shabbos K'Hilchas Perek 14:9.
 Rav Ovadia Yoseph Zatzal in Shu"t Yabia Omer Vol. 4 Siman 30 allowed the use of toothpaste.)